 Subsurface Storage.
 Designers may be able to create additional subsurface storage for flow attenuation by increasing the subsurface volume without necessarily increasing the permeable pavement footprint.
 Additional volume can be provided by increasing the depth of the reservoir layer with additional stone or approved proprietary storage products.
-Subsurface storage within the sump layer will not be allowed without sufficient infiltration (see Section 5.1).
+Subsurface storage within the sump layer will not be allowed without infiltration rates greater than 0.5 inch per hour. (see Section 5.1).

 Adjusted CN.
 With infiltration rates greater than 0.5 inch per hour (see Section 5.1), the removal of volume by permeable pavement changes the runoff depth entering downstream flood control facilities.
-An approximate approach to accounting for the removal of volume is to calculate an "effective SCS curve number" (CN{adj}), which is less than the actual curve number (CN).
+An approximate approach to accounting for the removal of volume is to calculate an "effective SCS curve number" (CNadj), which is less than the actual curve number (CN).
 CN{adj} can then be used in hydrologic calculations and in routing.
 This method is detailed in Volume 5 Section 3.2.5.